StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 ## Privacy, search, and services

 #### Tracking prevention
-- On
+- Enable tracking prevention: On
 - Strict

 #### Privacy
 - Send "Do Not Track" requests: Off
-- Allow sites to check if you have payment methods saved: Off
 - Help improve Microsoft products by sending the results from searches on the web: Off
 - Allow Microsoft to use your browsing activity including history, favorites, usage and other browsing data to personalize Microsoft Edge and Microsoft services like ads, search, shopping and news: Off